Ulminator/gcp-certification-notes/additional_notes.md

 You are building storage for files for a data pipeline on Google Cloud.
 You want to support JSON files.
 The schema of these files will occasionally change.
 Your analyst teams will use running aggregate ANSI SQL queries on this data.
 What should you do?
 	B. Use BigQuery for storage.
 Select "Automatically detect" in the Schema section.

+Different cities in California have markedly different housing prices.
+Suppose you must create a model to predict housing prices.
+Which of the following sets of features or feature crosses could learn city-specific relationships between roomsPerPerson and housing price?
+	One feature cross: [binned latitude X binned longitude X binned roomsPerPerson] Crossing binned latitude with binned longitude enables the model to learn city-specific effects of roomsPerPerson.
+Binning prevents a change in latitude producing the same result as a change in longitude.
+Depending on the granularity of the bins, this feature cross could learn city-specific or neighborhood-specific or even block-specific effects.

+Imagine a linear model with two strongly correlated features; that is, these two features are nearly identical copies of one another but one feature contains a small amount of random noise.
+If we train this model with L2 regularization, what will happen to the weights for these two features?
+	Both features will have roughly equal, moderate weights.
+		L2 regularization will force the features towards roughly equivalent weights that are approximately half of what they would have been had only one of the two features been in the model.